Ants or Termites?

 What Are the Differences Between Ants and Termites?

 While both ants and termites are social insects that produce reproductive swarmers, there are several key differences in identifying the insects.

 The first noticeable difference in comparison are the wings.
 The ant and termite both have two pair of wings.
 However, the ant wings are two distinct pair containing two sizes of wings with a more defined vein pattern and wing structure.
 Termites have two sets of wings as well, however, all four wings are the same size.
 When the wings are at rest and covering the body, the wings are almost double the size of the body of the termite.
 In addition, the wings do not have the same defined wing structure as the ant.

 Next, the body.
 Ants have three distinguished segmented body parts with a pinched abdomen.
 Termites contain no distinguished segmented body parts.

 Third is behavior.
 Since termites shed their wings once they have found an appropriate spot, it is often hard to tell the insect by wings alone.
 Normally you will see a queen termite being followed extremely close by the king termite.
 Since the swarmers’ sole purpose is to start a new colony in the appropriate conditions, termites waste no time pairing up and find that perfect spot to nest.

 Palmetto Exterminators’ employees are vigorously trained to spot whether the insects are ants or termites.
-Call or contact us today for a free inspection and quote.
+Call or contact your local termite exterminators today for a free inspection and termite protection quote.